 Start of treatment

 You can decide which month to start the process of donating your eggs.
 Remember that the process will take approximately six weeks across two menstrual cycles.
 The process begins on day 21 of your menstrual cycle.
 This involves daily injections for two to three weeks to 'switch off' your own hormones, followed by approximately two weeks of further injections to stimulate your ovaries to grow eggs.
 All injections are given into the fat layer just under the skin.
 We will teach you to do these injections yourself.
 The nurses will do vaginal ultrasound scans to monitor your progress.
-You will then have a minor operation under general anaesthetic to collect the eggs.
+You will then have a minor operation under general anaesthetic or sedation to collect the eggs.
 This takes place in our department and only takes approximately half an hour.

 This completes the process.
 You will then go home when feeling well enough for a well-earned rest!
 You will need to organise for a friend or relative to take you home and be with you for 24 hours until you are fully recovered from the anaesthetic.